 Completely natural instant drink with Bulgarian Tribulus terrestris extract, with blueberry flavour.

-VemoHerb® Bulgarian Tribulus drink has an energizing effect and assists you to cope with the physical overwork.*
+VemoHerb® Bulgarian Tribulus drink has an energizing effect and assists you to cope with the physical work out.*

 How and Why It Works?*

 The instant drink VemoHerb® Bulgarian Tribulus contains extract from the Bulgarian herb Tribulus terrestris.
 This plant is well known in the Bulgarian traditional medicine.
 Regarded as a vitality herb, it has been used for centuries because of its positive effect on the human energy and libido.* [1, 3, 4, 6, 7, 12]

 The Bulgarian Tribulus terrestris extract manufactured by VEMO 99 Ltd is rich in active ingredients and standardized at 60% furostanol saponins determined as Protodioscin.
 [1, 13] The specific bouquet of furostanol saponins in the Bulgarian Tribulus terrestris have a distinct positive effect on strength, muscle growth, lean body mass, sexuality.* [1, 2, 4, 6, 7, 12]

 The main difference between VEMO’s Tribulus extract and all others is not just the higher concentration of Protodioscin, but also the higher amounts of accompanying substances that modulate and amplify the effects of Protodioscin.
 [1, 5]